eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 #### 4.4.3.4 Profiling the use of [OpenID4P] in remote presentation flows

 As mentioned above, for both same-device and cross-device remote presentation flows, the messages used to request and present attestations comply with [OpenID4VP].
-The OpenID Foundation is standardizing a profile for the W3C Digital Credentials API, that will define how
+The OpenID Foundation is standardising a profile for the W3C Digital Credentials API, that will define how
 OpenID4VP will be used over this API.

 In addition, there are two other profiles that will be used by Wallet Units and remote Relying Parties: